-Join Doug Rose for an in-depth discussion in this video Saying "no", part of Managing Project Communication.
+Join Doug Rose for an in-depth discussion in this video Saying "no", part of Project Management Foundations: Communication.

 I once worked on a project where the…stakeholder insisted on a deadline that was unrealistic.…The group was eager to draw new business,…so there was a lot of pressure…to just follow the stakeholder.…The stakeholder threatened to pull the entire team…but if we said yes, we'd be saddled to a doomed project.…They would hold us to a deadline we couldn't meet.…Saying no can be very difficult for a project manager.…There's no mystery why.…"No" isn't a word that's celebrated in organizations.…Project managers are rewarded for their can-do spirit.…